wyne-ybanez/demo-php-unit-testing/README.md

 Run: `phpunit <folder>/<file.php>`

----

-If you want to see the results of your test highlighted with colours.
+&nbsp;

+## Useful Commands

+Highlights test with colours:
-Run: `phpunit <folder>/<file.php> --colors`
+`phpunit <folder>/<file.php> --colors`

----

-If you want to see the results of your test highlighted with colours and stop the test on the first failure it encounters.
+Highlights test with colours and stop the test on the first failure it encounters, also prints the name of the failed test:

-Run: `phpunit <folder>/<file.php> --colors --stop-on-failure`
+`phpunit <folder>/<file.php> --colors --stop-on-failure`

+Testdox for test report, useful as a base for documentation (helps if your test names should be verbose):
+`phpunit <folder>/<file.php> --colors --testdox`

+&nbsp;

+## Bootstrap

+The folder is using a bootstrap script to load in the test methods.

+Here is an example to make function tests run:

+`phpunit tests/FunctionsTest.php --bootstrap tests/bootstrap.php`

+Run Person class test:

+`phpunit tests/PersonTest.php --bootstrap tests/bootstrap.php`

 &nbsp;